trwnh/mastodocs/content/en/entities/Admin_EmailDomainBlock.md

----
-title: Admin::EmailDomainBlock
++++
+title = "Admin::EmailDomainBlock"
-description: Represents an email domain that cannot be used to sign up.
+summary = "Represents an email domain that cannot be used to sign up." aliases = [
-menu:
-  docs:
-    parent: entities
-aliases: [
   "/entities/admin-emaildomainblock",
   "/entities/Admin-EmailDomainBlock",
   "/entities/admin_emaildomainblock",